Raktabhbhattacharjee/compute-orchestrator/README.md

 FOR UPDATE SKIP LOCKED
 ```

-Postgres locks the row the moment it's read.
-Other workers skip locked rows and grab the next available job.
-No race condition possible.
-Same primitive Celery and Sidekiq use under the hood.
+The row is locked at read time.
+Competing workers skip locked rows and move to the next available job — no application-level coordination required, no race conditions possible.

-### Lease model
+### Worker Lease Model

+Each claimed job carries a lease expiry timestamp, continuously renewed by the worker via heartbeats.

 ```
 claim     → lease_expires_at = now + 60s
 heartbeat → lease_expires_at = now + 60s
-reaper    → lease_expires_at < now → job recovered
+reaper    → lease_expires_at < now → job returned to queue
 ```

-Workers heartbeat every 30 seconds.
-Go silent and the lease expires.
-The reaper finds it and puts it back in the queue.
+Workers are expected to heartbeat every 30 seconds.
+If a worker stops responding, the lease expires and the job is automatically recovered.

-### Background sweeper
+### Background Sweeper

-Runs every 30 seconds via FastAPI lifespan.
-No manual trigger needed — the system heals itself.
+A background task runs every 30 seconds via FastAPI's lifespan context.
+It identifies jobs whose leases have expired and returns them to the queue — no manual intervention required.

-### Retry and exhaustion
+### Retry and Exhaustion

-Every recovery bumps `retry_count`.
-Hit `max_retries` (default 3) and the job moves to `exhausted`.
-Stops there, no infinite loops.
+Each recovery increments the job's `retry_count`.
+Once `max_retries` is reached (default: 3), the job transitions to `exhausted` and is no longer requeued.
+This prevents infinite retry loops on persistently failing jobs.

-### Audit trail
+### Audit Trail

-Every state change is recorded permanently in `job_events`:
+Every state transition is written to `job_events` with the originating actor and timestamp.
+This provides a complete, immutable history of each job's execution.

 ```
 GET /jobs/{id}/history

 2026-03-01 09:00 | None    → queued    | actor: system
 2026-03-01 09:01 | queued  → running   | actor: worker-b
 2026-03-01 09:05 | running → queued    | actor: reaper
 2026-03-01 09:06 | queued  → running   | actor: worker-c
 2026-03-01 09:15 | running → succeeded | actor: worker-c
 ```